-There isn’t a bad choice when it comes to these 2 balls.
+There isn’t a bad choice when it comes to playing the Pro V1 lineup.
 Determining whether you should play with the Pro V1 or the Pro V1x will be completely up to what you want from your game.
 My advice is to try each ball out and see what works.
-For me, I play with the Pro V1x, as I like the trajectory and height on the flight.
+For me, I play with the Pro V1x, as I like the trajectory and height that the ball delivers while in flight.

 If you’d like to see a more comprehensive review of golf balls, we have another great guide here.

 Thanks for reading, and don’t forget to check out more posts like our golf glove guide!